MMSY376/demo/readme3.md

 #first title
-learn git and github from zero to hero
+learn git and github for the worst branch